structuredpath/InterposeKit/README.md

 ### More Examples

 You can check out the extensive test suite to see more advanced examples.
-The repository also comes with and example Xcode project, which showcases more real-life examples of tweaking AppKit classes.
+The repository also comes with an example Xcode project, which showcases more real-life examples of tweaking AppKit classes.

 <!-- Screenshot of example app -->